awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.Keys.md

 You can specify these required permissions in a key policy, or in an IAM policy if the key policy allows it\.

 You can make the IAM policy stricter in various ways\.
-For example, to allow the customer managed key to be used only for requests that originate in RDS , you can use the [ kms:ViaService condition key](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-via-service) with the `rds.<region>.amazonaws.com` value\.
+For example, to allow the customer managed key to be used only for requests that originate in RDS, you can use the [ kms:ViaService condition key](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-via-service) with the `rds.<region>.amazonaws.com` value\.

 You can also use the keys or values in the [encryption context](https://docs.aws.amazon.com/kms/latest/developerguide/services-rds.html#rds-encryptioncontext) as a condition for using the customer managed key for cryptographic operations\.

+For more information, see [Allowing users in other accounts to use a KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.